 So, Amazon’s reminders can be a nuisance.
 With one exception: when the seller lowers the price.
 The week before Thanksgiving Day, check your Amazon Seller Central is a portal or a h… More reports to pinpoint items and campaigns with good traffic but no sales.
 Focus your repricing efforts on these products.

 Work on Your Refund Policy

 Amazon customers expect free returns and replacements.
 Now that FBA customers are automatically offered replacements, the onus will soon be on MFN sellers to match this offer.
 Even if you didn’t fulfil an order doesn’t mean you can’t impress a customer with your service and possibly even persuade them to come back.

 Feedback and Product Reviews

 Amazon recently changed its policy to allow sellers one review request per product, as seen below.
 Obviously, your email should make no reference to discounts or any other type of future incentive.
-However, you can still direct the customers to your storefront and point out that sales are forthcoming.
+However, you can still direct the customers to your A storefront is the page Amazon u… More and point out that sales are forthcoming.

-Also, nothing forbids you from replying to your positive feedback and product reviews with comments of your own.
+Also, nothing forbids you from replying to your positive A performance rating on a scale of 1 to … More and product reviews with comments of your own.
 You can praise your products and invite customers back to your storefront for the upcoming sales event.
 But to do so, you need manpower and time, so plan ahead for the holiday season.